chuqing-1996/A7/README.md

 1. Website open the tourist mode or simplify the registration process to facilitate users to browse quickly;

-2. Set up a comment area on the website to facilitate user communication and communication.
+2. Set up a comment area on the website to facilitate user communication.